OpenCausaLab/CaLM/README.md

 Note: The task dataset containing the word "natural" is identical to its corresponding task dataset containing the word "basic", e.g., "NDE-B_NDE-natural_CN" and "NDE-P_NDE-basic_CN" have the same content.
 We split them into two files for user convenience during running and evaluation.

-We support the ground truth (GT) labels for public datasets with references, but keep our own dataset's GT labels unreleased for further use.
+For CaLM, We support the ground truth (GT) labels for public datasets with references, but keep our own dataset's GT labels unreleased for further use.
 If you want to evaluate your model on the whole dataset, kindly reach out to us by email at causalai@pjlab.org.cn.
 We will reply in 3 days.
 The `responses.json` files generated by your model will be required.
 For details, see [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html).
+For CaLM Lite, we support the GT of all tasks in it.

 If you want to add your own dataset, please submit a pull request and email us at causalai@pjlab.org.cn.